 If you aim for Regular Decision (RD), you’re benefiting from a bit more breathing room.
 But don’t relax too much.
 After your submission: January: Application window closes.

-- Late March / early April: Results roll out.
+Late March / early April: results roll out.

-- May 1: National College Decision Day; this is when you finally commit.
+May 1: National College Decision Day; this is when you finally commit.

 Think of the RD timeline as more forgiving but still sprint-worthy.
 You’ll want to keep building your narrative between submission and April, because some students get deferred from the early rounds and must shine in the RD pool.